 Other finfish.
 Gillnet operations catch a number of other finfishes.
-Some of these include very productive species such as dolphinfish ("mahi-mahi") that are not of immediate concern.
+Some of these include very productive species such as dolphinfish ("mahi-mahi") that are not of immediate concern. clude a wide range of species, some of which are thought to be resilient to fishing (blue shark), and others which are likely to be more vulnerable because of their low reproductive rates (e.g., porbeagle and thresher sharks).

-to be resilient to fishing (blue shark), and others which are likely to be more vulnerable because of their low reproductive rates (e.g., porbeagle and thresher sharks).
 Sea Turtles.
 Some turtles are also caught in longline operations as bycatch, many of which are discarded (including live releases).
 All RFMOs have some type of mitigation measure in place.
 Roughly one half, or more, of the turtles caught are alive, so the main mitigation measures aim to dehook them and release them alive.